sketchdev/domw2023/README.md

 Your application is now running as a container, and you can access it just as you did the locally running application at [http://localhost:3000/](http://localhost:3000/).

 One of the neat features of backups is that you can restore them any number of times.
 Coincidentally, you can do the same with Docker images!
-In another terminal window, run this command:
+In another terminal window in the `domw-app` directory, run this command and then browse to [http://localhost:3001/](http://localhost:3001/):

 ```bash
 docker run --rm -p 3001:3000 domw:1.0